ThalesGroup/aspycot/README.md

 ## Documentation

-Documentation is available at [docs](docs/) on how to extend the platform.
+Documentation is available at [docs](docs/) on how to extend the platform with new applications, threat models or IPs.

 ## Contributing